Coneriys/apache4/docs/content/middlewares/http/basicauth.md

 ---
-title: "Traefik BasicAuth Documentation"
+title: "apache4 BasicAuth Documentation"
-description: "The HTTP basic authentication (BasicAuth) middleware in Traefik Proxy restricts access to your Services to known users.
+description: "The HTTP basic authentication (BasicAuth) middleware in apache4 Proxy restricts access to your Services to known users.
 Read the technical documentation."
 ---

 # BasicAuth